dohero2560/fivemShopV2/README.md

-# FiveM Scripts Shop
+# DooDev Shop

-A web application for selling FiveM scripts with points-based system and Discord integration.
+A web application for selling DooDev with points-based system and Discord integration.

 ## Features